2018 Savannah State Tigers football team

 The 2018 Savannah State Tigers football team represented Savannah State University in the 2018 NCAA Division I FCS football season.
 The Tigers were members of the Mid-Eastern Athletic Conference (MEAC).
 They were led by third-year head coach Erik Raeburn and played their home games at Ted Wright Stadium.
 They finished the season 2–8, 1–6 in MEAC play to finish in last place.

 This season marked the Tigers' final season playing in Division I as they rejoined Division II after the season.

 On December 9, head coach Erik Raeburn was fired.
 He finished as Savannah State with a three-year record of 8–23.

-Previous season

-The Tigers finished the 2017 season 3–8, 3–5 in MEAC play to finish in seventh place.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Tigers were picked to finish in eighth place.

 Preseason All-MEAC Teams

 The Tigers had five players selected to the preseason all-MEAC teams.